 - if there is a work injury?

-- which parts of the body are injured?
+- which parts of your body are injured?

-- if he or she should receive permanent disability and what amount?
+- if you should receive permanent disability and what amount?

 If the issues cannot be resolved, the case is set for a trial.